Spin responses of a disordered helical superconducting edge under Zeeman field: Density and pairing correlation functions

-We numerically evaluated the different components of spin-density wave and the superconducting correlation functions (according to Eqs. (\ref{ySDWnonperturb})-(\ref{x-TS-nonperturb})) as shown in Fig.~\ref{SDW}.
+In Fig. \ref{TS}, the long-range amplitudes of the superconducting singlet and x-, y-, z-triplet pairing correlation functions (Eqs. (\ref{ss-nonperturb})-(\ref{z-TS-nonperturb})) are plotted as functions of $\Delta_z$, $\Delta_s$, and $g$.
+The color scale represents the magnitude of each corresponding correlation function.
 The upper and lower panels correspond to attractive and repulsive interactions, respectively.
-The spin-density wave correlation in the $y$ direction in the presence of attractive (panel (a)) and repulsive (panel (b)) interactions shows an increasing behavior with the Zeeman field and a decreasing behavior with the superconductivity.
-Stronger repulsions strengthen the correlation, while stronger attraction causes it to drop further.
-Gaps and interactions in $z$-phase have competitive behavior similar to that of the $y$ component, with the difference that the $y$-phase is more stable than the $z$-phase in both regimes.
-In contrast, the superconducting phase $\mathcal{R}_{ss}$ in panels (c) and (g) has a maximum correlation value at stronger attractions (panel (c)) and weaker repulsions (panel (g)).
+The singlet superconducting phase $\mathcal{R}_{ss}$ in panels (a) and (e) has a maximum correlation value at stronger attractive interactions [panel (a)] and weaker repulsive interactions [panel (e)].
 However, the Zeeman gap and the superconducting gap still have an opposite increasing-decreasing effect on the phase.
-Panels (d) and (h) show the triplet pairing correlation in the x direction.
-The behavior is similar to the singlet case, but the correlation in the triplet is more stable.
-Interesting, among all phases, the dominant phase is the triplet correlation in the attraction regime.
+Panels (b) and (f) show the x-triplet pairing correlation.
+The behavior is similar to that of the singlet case, but the correlation in the triplet is more stable.
+The $y$ component of pairing correlations increase with increasing superconducting and Zeeman gaps [Panels (c) and (g)].
+As the attractive interaction becomes stronger, the correlation reaches a maximum while for repulsive interaction the correlations decreases.
+The $z$-phase of pairing correlation [Panels (d) and (h)] is similar to the pairing $x$-phase.
+As a result, among all phases, the dominant phase is the $x$-triplet correlations in the attraction regime.